Pretty Woman: Casting

-Roberts was not the first choice for the role of Vivian, and was not wanted by Disney.
+Roberts was not the first choice for the role of Vivian and was not wanted by Disney.
 Many other actresses were considered.
 Marshall originally envisioned Karen Allen for the role; when she declined, auditions went to many better-known actresses of the time including Molly Ringwald, who turned it down as she felt "there was something icky" about the story.
 Winona Ryder auditioned, but was turned down because Marshall thought she was "too young".
 Jennifer Connelly was also dismissed for the same reason.
 Emily Lloyd turned it down as it conflicted with her shooting for the film Mermaids.
-Drew Barrymore, Patricia Arquette, Brooke Shields, Uma Thurman, and Kristin Davis also auditioned for the role of Vivian.
+Drew Barrymore, Patricia Arquette, Brooke Shields, Uma Thurman, Kristin Davis, and Rebecca Schaeffer also auditioned for the role of Vivian.
 Meg Ryan, who was the studio and Marshall's top choice, also turned it down.
 According to a note written by Marshall, Mary Steenburgen was also among the first choices.
 Diane Lane came very close to being cast (the script was much darker at the time); they had gone as far as costume fittings, but due to scheduling conflicts she could not accept.
 Michelle Pfeiffer turned the role down, saying she did not like the script's "tone."
+Supermodel Janice Dickinson claimed she was also considered by Marshall but dropped out after being unable to audition in a room full of people.
 Daryl Hannah was considered but believed the role was "degrading to women".
 Valeria Golino was not selected because of her thick Italian accent, and Jennifer Jason Leigh had auditioned.
 Lea Thompson unsuccessfully auditioned for the role as she thought the film was a drama.